Miguelro/Udacity_MLOps_Project2/starter_files/README.md

 ### Step 1: Authentication

+I was using the Udacity Lab environment, so I skipped this step since I was not authorized to create a service principal.

 ### Step 2: AutoML Experiment

+In this step I created the AutoML experiment using the bank marketing dataset as input data.
+Then, a cluster was created so as to execute the models training process and finally we defined the Experiment as a classification task and defined the column `y` as the target variable.

 #### Screenshot 2.1: Registered dataset
 We registered the input data as `project_data`, since the original name was too long, and in this project we only use this that for the whole process and there won't be problems of missundestanding.